EXP-code/pyEXP-examples/README.md

 | ---       | ---      |
 | Tutorials | Learn the basics of pyEXP by working through annotated examples and test simulations |
 | How-to    | Cookbook recipes for using pyEXP on specific research situations |

+Check the README in each of these directories for more content description